 Remember to execute M-x normal-mode after changing this to make the new style visible to Emacs.
 This command restarts org-mode for the current buffer and forces Emacs to reevaluate the local variables section in the buffer.

-9.3 XML export
+10.3 XOXO export

-Org-mode contains an XML exporter that produces XOXO-style XML.
+Org-mode contains an exporter that produces XOXO-style output.
 Currently, this exporter only handles the general outline structure and does not interpret any additional Org-mode features.